chromatic-solfege/chromatic-solfege/readme.md

 console.log( c.transposeScript( "fa do re mi" ) );  // "fa sol la"
 ```

 - A macro string can contain two or more sequences of note specifiers.
-Each
+In that
-  sequence is preceded by an at-mark '@' .
+  case, each sequence should be preceded by an at-mark '@'.

 ```javascript
 console.log( c.transposeScript( "@do do re mi" ) );  // "do re mi"